-The best part of these IT Band stretches is that they address all kinds of normal runner issues.
+The best part of these exercises to relieve IT Band pain is that they address all kinds of normal runner issues.

 I don’t know about you, but double duty makes me happy.

-Have any other IT Band questions?
+Have any other tight IT Band questions?

 Other ways to connect with Amanda